HomeAll Buyer GuidesBest AI Tools for UKG Users (2026)

 Does it write structured results back to the UKG candidate record?
 Results should land as field-level data — scores, competency breakdown, disposition recommendation — not as a document attachment or a link to an external portal.
 Recruiters working in UKG should be able to see everything they need without logging into a second system.

 Does it trigger and advance stages automatically?
 The integration should activate when a candidate enters the right UKG stage and advance or hold them based on configured thresholds without requiring manual recruiter action.
 If a recruiter has to fire the tool manually and then update the stage by hand, the automation benefit disappears.
+Recruiter productivity can boost by 60% when AI handles such administration (2024).

 Does it sync dispositions bidirectionally?
 When a candidate is withdrawn or declined in UKG, outreach from third-party tools should stop immediately.
 A tool that keeps contacting candidates after they have been removed from consideration creates both a candidate experience problem and a legal exposure.